-There is a 245 year old windmill from the Netherlands on Windmill Island, a city park in Holland, Michigan.
-It even has a name, De Zwaan, which means in Dutch, graceful bird.
+There is a 250 year old windmill from the Netherlands on Windmill Island, a city park in Holland, Michigan.
+It even has a name, De Zwaan, which means in Dutch, Graceful Bird.

-As I was walking through the park yesterday, the Holy Spirit began to speak to me.
+As I was walking through the park on a visit to Holland, the Holy Spirit began to speak to me.
 I was reminded of Jesus’ teaching that the Holy Spirit is like the wind.
 He said: “The wind blows wherever it pleases, you hear its sound but you cannot tell where it comes from or where it is going.
 So it is with everyone born of the Spirit.”

 As a looked at the windmill I suddenly realized that although the windmill cannot direct the wind, it can yield to it in three ways.
 The blades can be unlocked so that the wind can move them.
 The frame of the blades can be covered with sales so that the wind can turn them.
 And the blades can be rotated to face the wind so the wind can have a powerful impact on them.